Cooking with stainless steel can be a challenge. The food often sticks to the pan, making it difficult to remove and clean.

 2 – But Avoid Dry Boiling

-yes preheating is important, but you also don’t want to overheat the pan empty.
-This can cause rainbow tints and discolouration.
+yes, preheating is important, but you also don’t want to overheat the pan empty.
+This can cause rainbow tints and discoloration.
 These spots are called heat tints and they happen when the chromium in the steel reacts with oxygen in the air at high temperatures.
-They can be hard to get rid off.
+They can be hard to get rid of.

 3 – How Long to Preheat – The Water Test